arteria-project/arteria-packs/README.md

 Running the sample workflow
 ---------------------------

 Put a runfolder in the `docker-mountpoints/monitored-folder` directory.

 You can find a suitably small test data set here: https://doi.org/10.5281/zenodo.1204292

+To be able to build bcl2fast image the zip file containing the software must be downloaded and placed in docker-images/bcl2fastq-service/local_files

 Then run: